Counting curves via degeneration: Counting lines in quintic Calabi-Yau hypersurfaces

 \subsubsection{Finiteness and transversality}

-First we prove that the number of lines in $\Bbb P^3_1$ which satisfies the incidence conditions is finite.
-This is immediate when the incidence conditions (four quintic curves) are generic and the corresponding Schubert calculus gives the expected answer.
-However, our incidence conditions are in very special position, we prove the finiteness by low-tech argument.
+First we prove that the number of lines in $\Bbb P^3_1$ which satisfy the incidence conditions is finite.
+This is immediate when the incidence conditions (4 quintic curves) are generic and the corresponding Schubert calculus gives the expected answer.
+However, since our incidence conditions are in very special position, we prove the finiteness by low-tech argument. \begin{lem} The number of lines in $\Bbb P_1^3$ whose intersection with the toric boundary is contained in the set $\mathcal S$ is finite for any generic quintic polynomial $f$. \end{lem} \proof As we saw in the previous subsection, for general $f$, the number of lines of class (2) is finite.

-First, we note that the moduli of plane quintic curve is 20 dimensional, so even after fixing 15 points (the position of the intersections with the toric divisors of $\Bbb P^2$), we still have freedom to perturb.

-It is clear that for general $f$, the number of lines of class (2) is finite.
 A line of class (1) can be described as follows.
-Recall we write the intersection of $\Bbb P^3_1$ and the singular locus $S$ of $\mathfrak X$ by
+Recall that we write the intersection of $\Bbb P^3_1$ and the singular locus $\mathcal S$ of $\mathfrak X$ by